apache/rya/extras/rya.merger/README.md

 To run the Merge Tool on the cluster, use the `scp` command to copy the config file and uber jar onto the cluster machine.
 They can be found in *"MergeTool/config/configuration.xml"* and *“MergeTool/target/rya.merger-{version.number}-shaded.jar”* respectively.
 Once copied run the following command:

-`hadoop jar rya.merger-{version.number}-shaded.jar mvm.rya.accumulo.mr.merge.MergeTool -conf configuration.xml`
+`hadoop jar rya.merger-{version.number}-shaded.jar org.apache.rya.accumulo.mr.merge.MergeTool -conf configuration.xml`

 ##### Running the Rule-based Copy

 The rule-based copy requires several Accumulo jars on the hadoop classpath.
 The easiest way to ensure this is to use Accumulo's `tool.sh` to launch the job:

-`tool.sh rya.merger-{version.number}-shaded.jar mvm.rya.accumulo.mr.merge.CopyTool -conf configuration.xml`
+`tool.sh rya.merger-{version.number}-shaded.jar org.apache.rya.accumulo.mr.merge.CopyTool -conf configuration.xml`

 Alternatively, use `hadoop jar` as above but make sure that `HADOOP_CLASSPATH` contains accumulo-core, accumulo-fate, accumulo-trace, and libthrift jars.